manelpuig/rUBot_mecanum_ws/Documentation/02b_rubot_bringup_hw_rock.md

 - Read the LIDAR and USB-Camera
 - interface with all the other sensors/actuators connected to arduino-mega board

-The "rubot_mecanum.ino" arduino program is located on /Documentation/files/arduino/ folder
+The "rUBot_drive.ino" arduino program is located on /Documentation/files/arduino/ folder

 >Carefull!:
 >